 Adrenal crisis is a life-threatening condition.
 It is caused by a deficiency of a hormone called cortisol.
 Cortisol helps to keep the body in balance with influence over blood glucose levels, immune system, blood pressure, and more.

 Cortisol is made in the adrenal glands which sit just above the kidney.
 However, the pituitary gland, which sits just below the brain, regulates how much cotrisol should be made.

 Factors that may increase your chance of adrenal crisis include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 If the doctor suspects an adrenal crisis, the diagnosis will be confirmed through blood tests to look for abnormal levels of hormones, electrolytes, and blood sugar.

-Images of pituitary or adrenal glands may be taken with an MRI or CT scan.
+Images of pituitary or adrenal glands may be taken with MRI or CT scans.

 Adrenal crisis is a very serious and potentially life threatening.
 People with adrenal crisis require

 Talk with your doctor about the best treatment plan for you.
 Treatment will include the following: